 5. Lime-Sulphur.
-Recommendations in this bulletin for the use of limesulphur always refer to the commercial concentrated solution.
-Most of the commercial products test 32 to 33 degree Baumé, and all dilutions recommended herein are based on that strength of concentrated solution.
+Recommendations in this bulletin for the use of lime-sulphur always refer to the commercial concentrated solution.
+Most of the commercial products test 32 to 33 degrees Baumé and all dilutions recommended herein are based on that strength of concentrated solution.

-6. Dry Lime-Sulphur.
+6. Dry Lime7Sulphur.
 Dry lime-sulphur is, essentially, liquid lime-sulphur from which the water has been removed.
 A "stabilizer" is usually added to prevent extreme breaking down, during the dehydration process, of the sulphur compounds which go to make up lime-sulphur solution.
 Dry lime-sulphur varies in its exact composition from the liquid form, but in general, the two products are similar except that the one is a dry powder and the other a solution.
 Both depend on the sulphur and sulphur bearing compounds in them for their value.

 Dry lime-sulphur, when substituted for the liquid concentrate, should be used in proportions that will give active ingredients approximately equal to those contained in the recommended amount of the liquid.
 Chemical analyses and field experiments have shown that 4 pounds of the dry are approximately equal to 1 gallon of the liquid.
 To determine the amount of dry required, simply multiply the recommended number of gallons of liquid by 4 and the result will be the number of pounds of the dry necessary to give equivalent results.
-For further discussion of the concentrations of limesulphur to use, refer to Section 39.
-This recommendation is based on experience with apple scab only and may not be found to apply for all diseases.
+For further discussion of the concentrations of lime-sulphur to use, refer to Section 39.
+This recommendation is based on experience with apple scab only and may not be found to hold for all diseases.
 Furthermore, there is undoubtedly enough variation between different brands of dry lime-sulphur so that the rule cannot be considered as absolute and unvarying.
-Dry lime-sulphur is not recommended for scale control.
+It is, however, the only safe general recommendation that can be made at the present time.